Travel to NYC, Part 3: Arriving to New York

 10. If you are going to Staten Island: the ferry leaves from lower Manhattan, near The Battery.
 The select bus goes through Brooklyn.
 Once on the island, there is train and bus service.
 If you are coming in to the city and you are headed to Staten Island, it's best to take a cab or car service or at least take it to lower Manhattan and to take the ferry.

 BONUS TIP: You just might arrive by cruise ship if it sails from one location and docks here.
 You will arrive at one of three area ports: Manhattan Cruise Terminal, 12th Avenue near West 54 Street; Cape Liberty, which is technically Bayonne, New Jersey but so close to Staten Island you could walk there; Brooklyn Cruise Terminal, Red Hook, Brooklyn.
 All of them are extremely inconvenient to travel from with luggage using public transportation directly.
-The best route is to use either the cruise line sponsored transport service or take a cab to the public transportation and go from there.
+The best option is to use either the cruise line sponsored transport service or take a cab to the public transportation or your destination and go from there.

 MTA (Metropolitan Transportation Authority) (mobile app available)